PoojaMgr/PoojaMgr/README.md

 ### Hi, I'm Pooja 👋 👩🏻‍🏫✨
 <img src="https://raw.githubusercontent.com/PoojaMgr/PoojaMgr/master/POOJATHAPA.png" alt="banner that says about Pooja Thapa"/>
 I'm a software engineer who is passionate about working in new technologies.Some technologies I enjoy working with include ReactJS, JavaScript, Apollo GraphQL.
-I am newbie to backend technology such as NodeJS & MongoDB.
+Currently, exploring backend technology such as NodeJS & MongoDB.

 ## Find me around the web 🌎
  - On <a href="https://twitter.com/poojamgr">Twitter</a>  ✍🏾